jrr/websocket-notification-dispatch/notes.md

 Functions:

-- onconnect - inserts row
+- onconnect - inserts row in table
-- ondisconnect - deletes by key connectionId
+- ondisconnect - deletes from table by key connectionId
-- sendmessage - scans table for all connectionIds
+- sendmessage - scans table for all connectionIds, sends message to everyone. (leftover from AWS example, not needed for proof of concept)
-- onevent - scans talble for all connectionIds, sends them the event
+- onevent - scans table for all records, sends event message to matching userIds. (future: efficient lookup.
+GSI?)